Prerequisite Setup

 'id' => ['regex:/^\d+$/']

-property in the validator class and then using regex:
+property and then reference them with regex:

 class Test extends \Itwmw\Validate\Validate